cncf/tag-security/project-resources/templates/incident-response.md

 insufficient, contact the reporter and ask for more information.

-If the problem cannot be replicated, re-engage the reporter, let them know it cannot be replicated, and work them to find a remediation.
+If the problem cannot be replicated, re-engage the reporter, let them know it cannot be replicated, and work with them to find a remediation.

 If the problem can be replicated, re-evaluate the criticality of the problem, and begin working on a remediation.
 Begin a draft security advisory.

 Notify the reporter you were able to replicate the problem and have begun working on a fix.
-Reminder them of the embargo policy.
+Remind them of the embargo policy.
 If necessary, notify them of an extension (only for very complex problems where remediation cannot be issued within the project's specified window).